-Our usual Sunday dinner is roast chicken.
+Roast Chicken with Lemon and Herbs has become our usual Sunday dinner.
 I generally just season it with salt, pepper, and garlic powder and brush it with melted butter.
 Adding lemon and herbs takes this dinner to a whole new level.

 August 15 is Julia Child’s birthday.
 She is an American icon.
 The impact she had on cooking, food, wine, and the enjoyment of cooking, wine, and the food lives on in the food bloggers around the world.
 As a young girl, I remember hearing about her shows.